Autonomous Driving: Who’s At Fault?

 Another matter to be dealt with when it comes to autonomous vehicles is insurance, and who will be the one to cover expenses when a self-driving automobile is involved in an accident.
 “A driverless car changes that model, shifting the insurance toward automakers, and away from drivers or car owners.”
 The general consensus at this time seems to be that manufacturers are liable, but as some experts have pointed out, this may only be temporary.
 Although this transition of liability is up in the air for right now, the idea is that precedent for determining fault and liability will be set on a case by case basis, as the general population is still considering all the possibilities and outcomes of autonomous vehicles, and deciding in what capacity manufacturers can be held accountable.

 The truth is that accidents involving self-driving vehicles with autonomous features can be complex and it may be in your best interest to seek legal counsel.
-If you or a loved one has been injured by a vehicle that fits that description, please talk to the lawyers at Schachter, Hendy, and Johnson, who are highly experienced and well versed with personal injury cases and class action lawsuits.
+If you or a loved one has been injured by a vehicle that fits that description, please talk to the Louisville personal injury lawyers at Hendy Johnson Vaughn Emery, who are highly experienced and well versed with personal injury cases and class action lawsuits.
 Please call (859)-578-4444 or contact us online for more information about opening a case.